jrueb/Probestation/README.md

-# probestation
+# Probe Station
 Probe Station Manual and Software

+Refer to docs/manual.pdf for detailed instructions.

-# DESY FH E-Lab Probe Station PC
+## DESY FH E-Lab Probe Station PC
 To run the probe station software, click on the Probestation link.
 This executes the command: